Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Discussion

-To summarize, we have studied the potential connection between the insulating state observed in tBLG at charge neutrality~\cite{efetov,EfetovScreening,Wong} and the neighboring superconducting domes~\cite{efetov,EfetovScreening}.
-Our starting point was to identify the insulating state with the K-IVC insulator of Ref.~\cite{KIVC}, which spontaneously breaks the valley-$U(1)$ symmetry.
-We have coupled the charge carriers at finite doping to the valley Goldstone modes and combined the resulting attractive interaction with the screened Coulomb interaction.
-We have then analysed the different weak-coupling superconducting instabilities resulting from the combined interaction.
-Depending on the distance between the tBLG device and the metallic gates, we found that the dominant pairing instability is either in the two-component $d-$wave or $p-$wave channel.
-Interestingly, pairing in the $d-$wave channel is generated by the Kohn-Luttinger-like mechanism via the momentum-dependent screening, while pairing in the $p-$wave channel is the result of Goldstone-mode exchange.
+To summarize, we have studied the connection between the insulating state observed in MATBG at charge neutrality~\cite{efetov,EfetovScreening,Wong}, and the neighboring superconducting domes~\cite{efetov,EfetovScreening}.
+Our starting point was to identify the insulating state with the K-IVC insulator of Ref.~\cite{KIVC}, which spontaneously breaks the valley-U$(1)$ symmetry and the SU$(2)$ symmetry corresponding to opposite spin rotations in the two valleys.
+We have coupled the charge carriers at finite doping $(\nu \sim 0.25)$ to the four Goldstone modes of the K-IVC state.
+The resulting effective interaction mediated by the exchange of these Goldstone modes is attractive in the spin-triplet channels, but repulsive in the singlet channels.
+This gives rise to a general mechanism for obtaining spin-triplet superconductivity from an inter-valley coherent normal state in MATBG.
+A na\"{i}ve BCS calculation which incorporates both the effective interaction from Goldstone-mode exchange and the repulsive Coulomb interaction shows that there is indeed a pairing instability of the doped K-IVC state.
+We find that the leading pairing instability occurs in the $p-$wave channel.

-There is still a lot of room for improvement on the results presented here.
-Firstly, our starting point is a self-consistent Hartree-Fock band spectrum, and therefore ignores many-body correlation effects of the insulating state.
-Secondly, our analysis of the interactions that lead to the superconducting instabilities relies on the RPA approximation and thus ignores the effects of quantum fluctuations.
-Thirdly, our numerics were done on a $24\times 24$ momentum grid, which introduces unknown finite-size errors in the numerical values for the different superconducting instabilities.
-And finally, the values for the critical temperature obtained via the standard BCS formula are too low compared to the experimental values~\cite{efetov,EfetovScreening}.
+There is room for improvement of the results presented here.
+Firstly, our starting point is a self-consistent Hartree-Fock band spectrum, and therefore ignores many-body correlation effects.
+Secondly, our analysis of the interactions that lead to the superconducting instability relies on an RPA approximation, and thus ignores the effects of quantum fluctuations.
+Thirdly, our numerics are done on a $24\times 24$ momentum grid, which introduces unknown finite-size errors.
+And finally, the critical temperature obtained via the standard BCS formula is smaller than the experimental value~\cite{efetov,EfetovScreening} by a factor of $\sim 30$ (due to the exponential sensitivity of $T_c$ on $\lambda$, this would correspond to a value for $\lambda$ that is less than two times larger than found here).
 However, we hope that the approach put forward in this paper can be used as a starting point for future theoretical analytical and numerical works.
-For instance, a natural generalization of the present work would be to include the dynamical effects within the Eliashberg theory and investigate the role of the vertex corrections to it, which were completely neglected in this study.
+In particular, we believe that a na\"{i}ve BCS analysis slightly underestimates $\lambda$, and more advanced approaches can potentially give higher critical temperatures.